art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --i-fcov opt/build_release/ce11_mrna_1000.fa.unstranded_cov.tsv

-To simulate data with stranded coverage information (i.e., coverage on one strand is different from the other), you need to provide an additional TSV file with one column of transcript ID and two other columns of coverage in positive and negative strand (in floating points).
+To simulate data with stranded coverage information (i.e., coverage on one strand is different from the other), you need to provide an additional TSV file with one column of transcript ID and two other columns of coverage on the positive and negative strands (in floating points).
 An example of the coverage file:

 NM_069135 2.31 4.38